souravjha12345678-cpu/ecommerce-sales-dashboard-power-bi/README.md

 ## 📌 Project Overview

-This project presents an interactive **E-Commerce Sales Dashboard** developed in **Power BI** to analyze business performance across sales, customers, and products.
-The dashboard enables stakeholders to monitor key performance indicators (KPIs), identify trends, and make data-driven decisions through interactive visualizations.
+This project presents an interactive **E-Commerce Sales Dashboard** built using **Power BI**.
+The dashboard provides insights into sales performance, customer behavior, and product performance, enabling stakeholders to monitor KPIs and make informed business decisions.

 ---